“As a peacemaker the lawyer has superior opportunity of being a good [person]. There will still be business enough.” – Abraham Lincoln

-He has been involved in local and national bankruptcy courts.
+He has been involved in bankruptcy cases–in Utah and other jurisdictions–with local, regional, and national impact.
 His clients have included almost every type of participant in the bankruptcy process: creditors, debtors, trustees, and even competing Chapter 11 plan proponents.

-David was part of the legal team that assisted a major developer with the purchase of the Geneva Steel property in Utah County in a hotly contested bankruptcy case.
-In addition to bankruptcy-related matters, His practice also centers on contract disputes, as well as complex commercial litigation matters in both federal and state court.
+David was part of the legal team that assisted a major developer successfully purchase the Geneva Steel property in Utah County in a hotly- contested bankruptcy case.
+In addition to bankruptcy-related matters, he also assists clients with contract disputes, as well as complex commercial litigation matters in both federal and state court.

-David has also assisted and advised a number of local, regional, and national companies with creditors’ rights issues, including obtaining pre-judgment remedies, implementing receiverships for real property, dealing with conservatorships, addressing real property disputes (including both sides of commercial landlord-tenant issues), dealing with contract defaults, asset seizure, and enforcing account obligations and judgments.
+David regularly assists and advises a number of local, regional, and national clients with creditors’ rights issues, including obtaining pre-judgment remedies, implementing receiverships for real property, dealing with conservatorships, addressing real property disputes (including both sides of commercial landlord-tenant issues), dealing with contract defaults, asset seizure, and enforcing account obligations and judgments.

-In addition, and as a part of dealing with creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.
+In addition, and as an offspring of addressing creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.